072jiajia/VRDL_FinalProject/README.md

 - 3x GeForce RTX 2080 Ti

 ## Reproducing Submission
-To reproduct my submission, you can see my [Notebook in Kaggle](https://www.kaggle.com/jia072/bengali-ai)
+To reproduct my submission, run the code my [Notebook in Kaggle](https://www.kaggle.com/jia072/bengali-ai)

 ## Producing Your Own Submission
 To produce your own submission, do the following steps: